254In61/ocp4-on-aws/documentation/prerequisites.md

 - Link provided on same page as Step 1.
 - Unpackage the openshift-client-linux.tar.gz and have the oc & kubectl executables in one of your $PATH directories

 # STEP 5.
-Ensure your environment has jq & boto3 installed.
+Install the following packages:
+- boto3 ( pip install boto3 )
+- jq
+- You should have ansible installed on your machine..
+NB.. ansible NOT ansible-core

 # STEP 6.
 Set the below as your local environmental variables.(You could have them in a file and use : $./source <your_file_name>)
 - These variables will be read by the ansible playbooks as they run.